-- 2. The University policy on Credit Transfer and Recognition of Prior Learning (RPL) Policies Learning and Teaching Development Service Newcastle University (ncl.ac.uk) applies to taught modules and taught units in non-modular programmes you may have studied, including taught modules and units in postgraduate research programmes, subject to individual programme specific limitations. - 3.
+- 2. The University Policy on Credit Transfer and Recognition of Prior Learning (RPL) applies to taught modules and taught units in non-modular programmes you may have studied, including taught modules and units in postgraduate research programmes, subject to individual programme specific limitations. - 3.
 Decisions to grant credit transfer and RPL under this policy are academic decisions, based on your application and academic judgement about whether or not the prior learning maps appropriately onto the stated learning outcomes for modules at the University. - 4.
-If you have studied at another institution, or have studied at Newcastle University, you may be admitted directly to the second stage of an Undergraduate degree programme (the third stage in the case of a four year degree or Integrated Master's degree or the fourth year of a five year degree) in accordance with the University's policy on Credit Transfer and Recognition of Prior Learning (RPL) (Policies Learning and Teaching Development Service Newcastle University (ncl.ac.uk)) and with the approval of the Degree Programme Director in consultation with the Admissions Tutor.
-You will need to show that the modules studied elsewhere have been passed, are at an appropriate level and of an appropriate credit value and have resulted in the achievement of equivalent learning outcomes.
+If you have studied at another institution, or have studied at Newcastle University, you may be admitted directly to the second stage of an Undergraduate degree programme (the third stage in the case of a four year degree or Integrated Master's degree or the fourth year of a five year degree) in accordance with the University's Policy on Credit Transfer and Recognition of Prior Learning (RPL) and with the approval of the Degree Programme Director in consultation with the Admissions Tutor.
+You will need to show that the modules studied elsewhere have been passed, are at an appropriate level and credit value and have resulted in the achievement of equivalent learning outcomes.

-Individual School credit transfer and RPL policies are made available on the University website Policies - Learning and Teaching Development Service - Newcastle University (ncl.ac.uk)
+Individual School credit transfer and RPL policies are made available on the University website.